-In the last several decades new technologies have led to considerable advances in the excavation and further processing of natural building stones.
-The possibilities offered by modern design in creating aesthetic interiors and exterior façades have e-mail: ssieges@gwdg.de lead to a greater demand in recent years.
-The forecast for net production arises from a continuous production increase, whereby the production volume doubled every 10 years (Montani 2003) until 2008, when economic crises lead to a drop in stone production by approximately 40%.
+In the last several decades, new technologies have led to considerable advances in the excavation and further processing of natural building stones.
+The possibilities offered by modern design for creating aesthetic interiors and exterior façades have lead to a greater demand in recent years.
+The forecast for net production has arisen from a continuous production increase, whereby the production volume doubled every 10 years (Montani 2003) until 2008, when economic crises led to a drop in stone production by approximately 40 %.
 These changes in economic growth bring into question the sustainability of economical stone quarrying and processing.
 In the future, new deposits have to be developed while older deposits have to be expanded with regard to existing inventories.